mikegagnon/robodojo/doc/doc/main.md

             clone self
             turn
-        else if (forward cell is an opponent) infect the opponent with self-destruct virus
+        else if (forward cell is an opponent) infect the opponent with tapout malware
         else if (forward cell is friendly)
             disinfect friend
             turn